Language education: Early childhood education

-Early childhood is the fastest and most critical period for one to master language in their life.
-Children's language communication is transformed from non-verbal communication to verbal communication from ages of one to five.
-Their mastery of language is largely acquired naturally by living in a verbal communication environment.
-As long as we are good at guiding and creating opportunities for children, children's language ability is easy to be developed and cultivated.
+Early childhood is a critical time for the mastery of language.
+Hearing infants know some phonological elements of the languages around them at birth.
+By six months, infants recognize concrete words for things like food and body parts.
+By two years, children produce sentences that are grammatically similar to those of adults, including in the types of errors that they make.
+While young children's language is largely acquired naturally by living in a verbal communication environment, they can also benefit from more formal language education.

 Compulsory education

-Compulsory education, for most people, is the period that they have access to a second or foreign language for the first time.
+For many people, compulsory education is when they have access to a second or foreign language for the first time.
 In this period, the most professional foreign language education and academic atmosphere are provided to the students.
-They can get help and motivation from teachers and be activated by the peers at any time.
+They can get help and motivation from teachers and be activated by their peers.
 One would be able to undergo a lot of specialized learning in order to truly master a great number of rules of vocabulary, grammar and verbal communication.

 Adult education

-Learning a foreign language during adulthood means one is pursuing a higher value of themself by obtaining a new skill.
-At this stage, individuals have already developed the ability to supervise themself learning a language.
+Learning a foreign language during adulthood means one is pursuing a higher value of themselves by obtaining a new skill.
+At this stage, individuals have already developed the ability to supervise themselves learning a language.
 However, at the same time, the pressure is also an obstacle for adults.